 - A. Open knee surgery (ACL reconstructions, ALL (Anterolateral ligament) reconstructions, Autologous Chondrocyte Implantation, PCL reconstructions, High tibial osteotomy, Distal femoral osteotomy, Posterolateral corner reconstruction, MCL reconstruction, OATS (osteochondral autograft), Osteochondral allograft,) - a.
 You will need 4x4 Tegaderm waterproof dressings for fourteen days.
 Also, a box of 4" by 4" gauze sponges if there is bleeding at the incision site.
 Dressing changes for open knee surgery done post-op day #3. - B. Open shoulder surgery, (Biceps Tenodeis, Latarjet, Open capsulorrhaphy, Glenoid reconstruction using Distal tibial allograft): - a.
 You will need 4x4 Tegaderm waterproof dressings for fourteen days.
 Also, a box of 4" by 4" gauze sponges if there is bleeding at the incision site.
-Dressing changes for open shoulder surgery are done post-op day #3. - C. Open Ankle Surgery (Achilles Tendon Repair, Os Trigonum Excision, Ankle OCD, Modified Brostrom-Gould Procedure, Peroneus Longus/Brevis Repair)- You do not have to worry about dressing changes as your leg will be in splint/cast for the first two weeks - D. Open Elbow surgery (Distal Biceps Repair, LCL Reconstruction, Radial Head or Capitellum ORIF, Radial Head Replacement/Resection, Triceps Repair, UCL Reconstruction Tommy John Surgery)- You do not have to worry about dressing changes as your arm will be in splint/cast for the first two weeks.
-For Tennis Elbow surgery (lateral epicondylitis) and Golfer's Elbow Surgery (medial epicondylitis), dressing changes are are started on post-op day #3.
-You will need 4x4 Tegaderm waterproof dressings for fourteen days.
-Also, a box of 4" by 4" gauze sponges if there is bleeding at the incision site. - E. Hamstring repair You will have a special dressing placed on at the time of surgery that can be removed at post-operative day #5.
+Dressing changes for open shoulder surgery are done post-op day #3. - C. Open Ankle Surgery (Achilles Tendon Repair, Os Trigonum Excision, Ankle OCD, Modified Brostrom-Gould Procedure, Peroneus Longus/Brevis Repair)- You do not have to worry about dressing changes as your leg will be in splint/cast for the first two weeks - D. Open Elbow surgery (Distal Biceps Repair, LCL Reconstruction, Radial Head or Capitellum ORIF, Radial Head Replacement/Resection, Triceps Repair, UCL Reconstruction Tommy John Surgery)- You do not have to worry about dressing changes as your leg will be in splint/cast for the first two weeks - E. Hamstring repair You will have a special dressing placed on at the time of surgery that can be removed at post-operative day #5.
 You will then need 4x4 Tegaderm waterproof dressings until your first f/u in 2 weeks .
 Also, a box of 4" by 4" gauze sponges if there is bleeding at the incision site.